AnthonyDoust/BJT-Based-Buck-Converter-With-Arduino-Uno-PID-Controller/README.md

 This Buck converter uses a Arduino MC running a PID controller to adjust the PWM output to reach a desired voltage, using a voltage divider in the feedback loop.

+Due to the use of the BJT Transistors, the switching noise is very high, and thus the buck converter shouldn't be used to power sensitive loads.

 Max Ratings: